kubeflow/manifests/README.md

 :warning: In both options, we use a default email (`user@example.com`) and password (`12341234`).
 For any production Kubeflow deployment, you should change the default password by following [the relevant section](#change-default-user-password).

 ### Prerequisites
-- This is the master branch which targets Kubernetes 1.29+
+- This is the master branch which targets Kubernetes around 1.31
 - For the specific Kubernetes version per release consult the [release notes](https://github.com/kubeflow/manifests/releases)
 - Either our local Kind (installed below) or your own Kubernetes cluster with a default [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/)
 - Kustomize [5.2.1+](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv5.2.1)